-- Creston Valley Wildlife Act [RSBC 1996, c.84]; - Creston Valley Wildlife Management Area Management Plan 2016-2026 (draft) - Creston Invasive Plant Management Area (IPMA) Operational Framework 2018 - Recovery Strategy for the Northern Leopard Frog Rocky Mountain Population in Canada. - Columbia Basin Riparian and Wetlands Action Plan Draft; Fish & Wildlife Compensation Program. - Columbia Basin Species of Interest Action Plan Draft; Fish & Wildlife Compensation Program. - 4.
+- Creston Valley Wildlife Act [RSBC 1996, c.84]. - Creston Valley Wildlife Management Area Management Plan 2016-2026 (draft). - Creston Invasive Plant Management Area (IPMA) Central Kootenay Invasive Species Society Operational Framework 2020. - Recovery Strategy for the Northern Leopard Frog Rocky Mountain Population in Canada (2017). - Fish & Wildlife Compensation Program Columbia Region: Riparian and Wetlands Action Plan (Aug 2019 v1). - Fish & Wildlife Compensation Program Columbia Region: Wetlands & Riparians Areas Action Plan (Aug 2021 v2). - 4.
 Financial Sustainability: The CVWMA makes all efforts possible to raise funds where it can e.g. through grazing permits, membership and user fees, but due to the size of the property, its location far from large urban centers and its nature, funds raised through these means are not sufficient to maintain and operate the area.
 External sources of funding (grants) are sought annually to implement projects necessary to the suitable maintenance and operation of the site. - 5.
 Partner Recognition: The CVWMA is very grateful to HCTF for the O&M funding it has provided in the past several years and promotes HCTF as much as it can through newsletters, presentation, donor recognition board and signage, by including the HCTF logo and appropriate text, as required by the HCTF agreement.